Mayor: 9 in 10 NYC workers vaccinated as deadline nears

 Under a city mandate, those who haven’t received at least one dose of the vaccine will be put on unpaid leave starting Monday, raising the possibility of shortages of police, fire and EMS workers.
 New York has more than 300,000 employees.

-The police department, which employs about 36,000 officers and 19,000 civilian employees, reported an 84% vaccination rate as of Sunday morning, while roughly two in 10 of the fire department’s roughly 17,000 employees remained unvaccinated as of Friday night.
-Updated fire department figures were expected later Sunday.
+The police department, which employs about 36,000 officers and 19,000 civilian employees, reported an 84% vaccination rate as of Sunday morning, while the fire department said Sunday afternoon that 80% of its employees were vaccinated — 75% of firefighters, 87% of EMTS and 90% of civilian employees.

 Fire Commissioner Daniel Nigro denied reports that some firehouses had been closed due to shortages.

-“The department has not closed any firehouses,” Nigro said in a statement Sunday.
+“The department has not closed any firehouses,” Nigro said in a statement Sunday morning.
 “Irresponsible bogus sick leave by some of our members is creating a danger for New Yorkers and their fellow firefighters.
 They need to return to work or risk the consequences of their actions.”

 City officials have considered various measures to deal with an expected staffing shortfall Monday.